|Start / End point||Kathmandu/ Kathmandu|

 - International flight airfare

-- Accommodation, 3 meals (breakfast, meal and dinner) in Kathmandu
+- Accommodation and meals in Kathmandu

 - Extra night accommodation in Kathmandu due to early arrival, late departure, early return

-Best Season for the Adventurous safari in Chitwan National Park
+Best season for the adventurous safari in Chitwan National Park

 Passport and visa